IrascibleBasil/pharis-mod-list/modlist.md

 - **Main File**
 	- [x] Main Files

-Only the Assets are needed.
+Only the Assets are needed for the RR Cephalopod version of Yet Another Guard Diversity from BCOM.

 ### [Orcish retexture](https://www.nexusmods.com/morrowind/mods/43502)
 A retexture of the Orcish armor and tower shield.